Albanian Republic

 Birding Albania

-Some major bird destinations could be Divjaka–Karavasta home to the Dalmatian Pelican and other colonially nesting waterbirds, Narta for breeding waders and gulls, Gjirokastra home to the globally endangered Egyptian Vulture and other birds of prey, Shkodra region for waterbirds and song birds in lakes, forests and alpine areas, Prespa Lakes for waterbirds and songbirds in lakes, reedbeds, mountainous forest and alpine meadows.
+Some major bird destinations include Divjaka–Karavasta home to the Dalmatian Pelican and other colonially nesting waterbirds, Narta for breeding waders and gulls, Gjirokastra home to the globally endangered Egyptian Vulture and other birds of prey, Shkodra region for waterbirds and passerines around lakes and in forests and alpine areas, Prespa Lakes for waterbirds and songbirds and species using reedbeds, mountainous forest and alpine meadows.

 -